8 Easy Winter Outdoor Education Activities

 For us, it was such a cold day that children were fascinated by the fact that their water was freezing onto the ball of ice.

-If I were to do this centre again, I would have frozen little items, such as pompoms in the water in the balloon.
+If I were to do this center again, I would have frozen little items, such as pompoms in the water in the balloon.
 I also would have provided salt for kids to put onto the ice to see what happens.

 Winter Outdoor Education Club House